 Children's National serves as the primary referral center in the Washington, D.C., region for pediatric emergency, trauma, cardiac, and critical care.
 Annually, the PICU treats more than 1,400 patients with a wide variety of conditions from across the United States and abroad, including:

 The PICU is a state-of-the-art facility designed with the family in mind.
 In addition to creating a child-friendly environment, there are special waiting and resting areas for families so you can stay close by while your child is with us.

 Our team offers the most current therapies for cardiac, pulmonary, and neurologic injury.
 Children's was one of the first pediatric hospitals to use the CereTom Portable CT Scanner, which delivers high-resolution images that help diagnose head and neck injuries.
 We can even use the scanner at the patient's bedside without having to move the child.
 This limits the risk to the child because we do not have to move him/her for diagnostic testing.

-The ICU's Baier Media Room has a large-format screen that permits seamless, simultaneous display of real time and stored images from multiple sources - improving care and increasing our telemedicine capabilities.
+The ICU's Baier Media Room has a large-format screen that permits seamless, simultaneous display of real time and stored images from multiple sources – improving care and increasing our telehealth capabilities.

 Your Child's Care Team

 The PICU's multidisciplinary team works side-by-side with families and providers.
 Our comprehensive approach to care has helped Children's achieve patient outcomes among the best in the nation.
 The team includes:

 - Case managers

 - Child life specialists